rianders/poweringprojects/PITCHME.md

 ## Inutition Exercise
 * Take all the coin cells and leds and sort by brightnes

-## Two Adventures:
+## Let's Build Some Learning Adventures:
 1. The Power Detective
-2. Hunt for Energy: Energey Scavenger Hunt
+2. (Bonus) Hunt for Energy: Energey Scavenger Hunt

 ---
 # Let's get started